What type of television screen do you need?

 LCDs are by far the highest selling televisions due to their bright images, low electric emissions, screen shape, and LCDs will also cost you the least amount of money to purchase compared to other TV types.
 They too have disadvantages.
 The aspect ratio and resolution are fixed and cannot be adjusted, the black level is not as sufficient as the plasma, producing duller grays and blacks, and it has a slower response time than the plasma, which can make for image degradation for moving or rapidly changing pictures.

 What you need to know about LED TV Sets

 To improve upon LCD screens, LED televisions were released.
 These televisions are more expensive but offer an LED backlighting instead of the cold cathode fluorescent (the lighting used in an LCD screen).
-The picture quality is based off of technology called TFT LCD, which is an independent backlight.
-So the main difference between an LED and LCD is the back light used to produce a bright picture.
+The picture quality is based on technology called TFT LCD, which is an independent backlight.
+So the main difference between an LED and LCD is the backlight used to produce a bright picture.

 The advantages of an LED are that they last longer, emit a brighter picture with better color contrast, is thinner, uses less power, and is more efficient than an LCD or Plasma.

 It comes, however, at a much higher cost.
 In addition, the heat from the LED chip can actually cause it to deteriorate over time.
 Too much heat can also cause the LED to shift colors and change the screen solution.

 |Display Type||Screen Size||Viewing Angle||Contrast Ratio||Pros||Cons|